DPDK/dpdk/doc/guides/prog_guide/vhost_lib.rst

     Enabling this flag with these Qemu version results in Qemu being blocked when multiple queue pairs are declared.

+  - ``RTE_VHOST_USER_POSTCOPY_SUPPORT``

+    Postcopy live-migration support will be enabled when this flag is set.
+    It is disabled by default.

+    Enabling this flag should only be done when the calling application does not pre-fault the guest shared memory, otherwise migration would fail.

 * ``rte_vhost_driver_set_features(path, features)``

   This function sets the feature bits the vhost-user driver supports.
 The